Saint Peter's Church, Fritzlar

-Saint Peter's Church (German: St. Peterskirche) is a Roman Catholic church and Minor basilica located in the small German town of Fritzlar.
+Saint Peter's Church (German: St. Peterskirche) is a Roman Catholic church and minor basilica located in the small German town of Fritzlar.
 It is often colloquially referred to as a cathedral (German: Fritzlarer Dom), due to its great size.

 History

 Earlier structures

 A first Christian place of worship at Frideslar was built by Boniface around 723, reportedly from the wood of an oak tree devoted to Donar.
 A church and monastery followed in ca. 732 under Wigbert.
 None of these buildings have left any archaeological traces yet discovered, so the first concrete evidence is for a larger church that was built around the year 800 featuring a transept width of around 24 m and a total length of 24 m.

-The church at Fritzlar was destroyed by the forces of Rudolf of Rheinfelden in 1079 during his confrontation with Emperor Heinrich IV.
+The church at Fritzlar was destroyed by the forces of Rudolf of Rheinfelden in 1079 during his confrontation with Emperor Henry IV.
 An early attempt at rebuilding was soon abandoned.